zzxwill/oss/intl.en-US/API Reference/Access control/Add a signature to a URL.md

 # Add a signature to a URL {#concept_xqh_2df_xdb .concept}

-In addition to using an authorization header, you can add signature information to a URL.
-It enables you to forward a URL to the third party for an authorized access.
+In addition to using an authorization header, you can also add signature information to a URL so that you can forward the URL to the third party for authorized access.

 ## Sample code {#section_wcr_k2f_xdb .section}